The Mavericks: 2016present: Mono Mundo

 After being released from Valory in 2016, the band founded their own label Mono Mundo in association with Thirty Tigers.
 Their first release on their own label was a live album titled All Night Live, Volume 1.
 This was followed by their next studio release, Brand New Day, in March 2017.
 This, too, was nominated for Grammy Award for Best Americana Album the following year.
 Deming contrasted the album favorably to Trampoline, noting that the band continued to include Latin, Tejano, and "vintage pop".
 This was followed in 2018 by their first Christmas album, Hey!
 Merry Christmas!
 A thirtieth-anniversary tour followed in 2019, focusing mainly on the United Kingdom, Canada, and the Netherlands while also including select locations in the United States.
 By this point, both Lorenzo Molina and Julio Diaz replaced Matt Cappy on trumpets.
 Coinciding with this tour, the band released their next album, Play the Hits, the same year.
 This album consisted entirely of cover songs, including Bruce Springsteen's "Hungry Heart", Elvis Presley's "Don't Be Cruel", Willie Nelson's "Blue Eyes Crying in the Rain", and Freddy Fender's "Before the Next Teardrop Falls" among others.
 Deming said of this album that "Even when the Mavericks don't necessarily make the songs their own, they know how to perform them with a conviction that elevates them from the work of another cover outfit".

 On August 21, 2020, the band released En Español, their first album entirely in the Spanish language.
-Deming stated in AllMusic that while the album contained fewer country and pop influences than its predecessors, that it also emphasized the band's Latin music roots more fully than previous projects.
+Deming stated in AllMusic that, while the album contained fewer country and pop influences than its predecessors, it also emphasized the band's Latin music roots more fully than previous projects.
 He concluded his review by stating that it was "adventurous and crafted with heart and skill, and that's what they've always done best."

+Friedland left their touring band in 2023, at which point Malo briefly took over on bass in addition to his role as lead singer.
+The band announced their next album, Moon & Stars, would be released in May 2024.
+The announcement confirmed that the project would include a collaboration with Maggie Rose as well as a song co-written by Bernie Taupin.
+Prior to its release, the band went on a tour of Europe.

+On June 27, 2024, Malo announced via social media that he had been diagnosed with intestinal cancer.
+Because of treatments, the band had to cancel several shows throughout the latter half of 2024.
+Also by this point, Malo reverted to guitarist when Scotty Huff joined their touring band as bassist.
+In August 2025, Malo reported that his cancer had worsened, leading the band to cancel all concerts for the rest of the year.
+At the time of this announcement, Malo revealed that in addition to intestinal cancer, he had also developed leptomeningeal cancer.